dxatscale/sfpowerscripts/prerequisites/scratchorgpool/README.md

 # Support Fields for ScratchOrg Pooling

-Deploy the following fields along with validation rule to a DevHub to get the associated scratch org commands working.
+Deploy the following custom object "ScratchOrgInfo", custom fields, validation rule, and workflow to a DevHub as prerequisites to enable the associated scratch org commands to work.

 ### How to deploy!